-The procedure for each attempt is described in Section 3.16.1.
-For the first five attempts, the standard time limit of 1 minute is applied.
-If after five penalty kicks by each team there is no result (that is, each team has scored the same number of goals), then the decision will be made by the following sudden death shoot-out procedure.
+The procedure for each of the first 3 attempts is described in Section 3.16.1.
+If after three penalty kicks by each team there is no result (that is, each team has scored the same number of goals), then the decision will be made by the following sudden death shoot-out procedure in 3.16.2.